-When blood plasma proteins are depleted by bleeding, with return of washed red cells (plasmapheresis), it is possible to bring the dog to a steady state of low plasma protein in the circulation and a uniform plasma protein production on a basal diet.
-These dogs become test subjects by which the potency of various diet factors for plasma protein regeneration can be measured.
+When blood plasma proteins are depleted by bleeding, with return of washed red cells (plasmapheresis) it is possible to bring the dog to a steady state of low plasma protein and uniform plasma protein production on a basal diet.
+Such dogs are excellent test subjects by which the potency of various diet factors for plasma protein regeneration can be measured.

 To regenerate plasma proteins in any significant amount the depleted dog requires food protein.
 Some proteins are very potent for new plasma protein production and others are utilized poorly.

 Beef serum is very potent and its proteins (2.6 gm.) will produce 1 gm. of new plasma protein in the depleted dog—a potency ratio of 2.6.

 Kidney protein stands at the bottom of our list and the dog needs 21 gm. of kidney protein to regenerate 1 gm. of plasma protein—a potency ratio of 21.0.

 Some grain proteins approximate the potency of beef serum and may show potency ratios of 2.7 to 4.6.
 Some of these grain proteins appear to favor the production of globulin more than albumin in the plasma.

 Skeletal muscle, gizzard (smooth muscle), lactalbumin and egg white fall into a favorable group with a potency ratio of 5.3 to 6.0.

 Whole liver, liver fractions, casein, and beef heart are a little less potent and present potency ratios of 6.5 to 8.0.
 Many of these food substances favor the production of albumin more than globulin.